panel-extensions/panel-graphic-walker/README.md

 - `object` (DataFrame): The data for exploration.
 Please note that if you update the `object`, the existing chart(s) will not be deleted, and you will have to create a new one manually to use the new dataset.
 - `fields` (list): Optional specification of fields (columns).
 - `spec` (str, dict, list): Optional chart specification as URL, JSON, dict, or list.
 Can be generated via the `export` method.
-- `server_computation` (bool): Optional.
-If True, the computations will take place on the Panel server or in the Jupyter kernel instead of the client to scale to larger datasets.
+- `kernel_computation` (bool): Optional.
+If True, the computations will take place on the server or in the Jupyter kernel instead of the client to scale to larger datasets.
+The 'chart' renderer will only work with client side rendering.
 Default is False.
 - `renderer` (str): How to display the data.
 One of 'explorer' (default), 'profiler', 'viewer', or 'chart'.
 These correspond to `GraphicWalker`, `TableWalker`, `GraphicRenderer`, and `PureRender` in the `graphic-walker` React library.
 - `page_size` (int): The number of rows per page in the table.
 Only applicable for the `profiler` renderer.
 - `index` (int | list): Optional index or indices to display.
 Default is None (all).
 Only applicable for the `viewer` or `chart` renderer.